zmaillard/zmaillard.github.io/about.md

 Travels
 ------------
-I have traveled throughout throughout the western United States and Canada.
+I have traveled throughout the western United States and Canada.
 I have driven many a back road and hike many a trail.
 Here is a link to my travels troughout the United States.

 <http://www.mob-rule.com/user-gifs/zmaillard.gif>